GYiyouth/ECollaboration/web/WEB-INF/lib/mysql-connector-java-5.1.40/docs/README.txt

    the previous section, this example assumes the sample database world is installed.

-   The project is set up with the following directory structure: index.html
+   The projectBean is set up with the following directory structure: index.html
 WEB-INF
    |